Gandhorn/W4_assignment/CodeBook.md

 ## Variables
 The tidy data set is called my_DF2.
 It includes the following variables:

-* subject: The ID of the actual person who got measured
+* subject: The ID of the subject who carried out the experiment
-* activitylabel: The actual activity which was conducted
+* activitylabel: The actual activity which was conducted.
+Only 6 values are possible
+  + laying
+  + sitting
+  + standing
+  + walking
+  + walkingdownstairs
+  + walkingupstairs
-* 81 variables representing the standard deviation and mean values of the initial features
+* 81 variables representing the standard deviation and mean values of the initial features.
+The following convention is used for naming

 ## Data